 The solutions that come from this annual initiative inspire change for people and businesses not only for the month of July, but every day.
 It’s important to remember that these changes can start small, and work towards something bigger!

-To help UFV members get started, each week of July the Office of Sustainability shared tips and ideas for how people can easily incorporate some plastic-free habits into their everyday life.
+Each week of July the Office of Sustainability shared tips and ideas for easily incorporating some plastic-free habits into everyday life to help UFV members get inspired.
 Those were then compiled into a digital guide on some easy plastic-free sustainable swaps that help make in different areas of life including laundry, kitchen, hygiene, and cleaning.

 Sustainable holiday market